 Schools prevented from receiving vital supplies since Pakistan blocked NATO supply routes over US attack.

-Pakistan had confirmed its president will attend a summit of NATO leaders this weekend in Chicago as negotiations with US to reopen supply lines into Afghanistan continues.
+Pakistan has confirmed its president will attend a summit of NATO leaders this weekend in Chicago as negotiations with US to reopen supply lines into Afghanistan continues.

-Nadeem Hotiana, a Pakistani embassy spokesman in Washington DC, said on Tuesday that Asif Ali Zardari would attend the May 20-21 summit.
+Nadeem Hotiana, a Pakistani embassy spokesman in Washington, said on Tuesday that Asif Ali Zardari would attend the May 20-21 summit.

 Pakistan, which has endured a stormy diplomatic relationship with the US, closed the route in protest against the killing by US warplanes of 25 of its troops.
 Washington expressed regret for the incident and has been quietly urging Islamabad to reopen the route.